 Creative Experiences programs offer opportunities for young people to become positively involved in the community, to learn social skills, to effectively utilize those opportunities, and to receive appropriate rewards as a way to reinforce what is being practiced.
 The programs provide a fun, experiential, and inventive learning environment.
 Some of Creative Experiences programs are: Peter Pan Players, the Summer Musical, the Fall Production, Natural Caregivers, Youth Services Action Group, Odyssey of the Mind, Pass It On, and PeaceJam.

 Outreach Services are prevention and intervention programs that are offered in the Glastonbury community, school system, and Welles Village.
 An outreach worker is housed in Glastonbury High School and Smith Middle School respectively during the school year.
 The outreach workers provide support and information to the community.
 Some of the programs offered through Outreach Services are: Peer Education, Peer Mediation, WACY, and the Homework Club.

-Glastonbury Youth and Family Services is a member of the Connecticut Youth Services Association (CYSA).
+Glastonbury Youth and Family Services is a member of the Connecticut Youth Services Association (CYSA website link).